substrate-developer-hub/newsletter/README.md

 ### ❌ What we are generally NOT looking for

-* Promoting a particular project without any relevance for developers
+* Promoting a particular project without any relevance for developers in the Polkadot ecosystem
 * Promoting a specific job opening (we link out to a separate site for this anyways)
 * Anything degrading to another community or existing community member